Wednesday, March 3, 2021

 So not only was my price higher than I wanted for this period, but my book was listed with an ASIN, instead of the ISBN I put down for it.

-Stressful as the experience is, the solutions I'm getting from fellow writers and the ones I'm blndering onto myself are working better than what I'm hearing out of Amazon customer service.
+Stressful as the experience is, the solutions I'm getting from fellow writers and the ones I'm blundering onto myself are working better than what I'm hearing out of Amazon customer service.
 The strain of it has me looking around nervously for Horrible Things to jump on me around the next corner, but I guess I'm making progress.

 So I stumbled onto the fact that if I go into the right publication details page in my Bookshelf, I can "revise" my list price.
 Nobody who visits the Amazon book page will know it's special, but I can let my tribe (sorry, writer marketing jargon) know it's a good deal.